shubhamsigdar1/My-Hashnode-Blog-s/cldpze50l000b09mp11ds5y8c.md

-# How I Make 404 Page User Not Found Using  Ember.js Framework
+# How I Make 404 Page Route Using Ember.js

 Hi everyone,